-Even for the most accomplished athlete, creating a running training plan on your own is a difficult task.
+Even if you’re an experienced athlete, creating a running training plan can be a difficult task.
 It can be hard to optimize your efforts, given the wide range of variables and personal inconsistency.

 This oftentimes requires a fluid approach, where metrics are monitored over a set period of time and changes are made (or not) based on data.
 A strong running training plan, tailored to your goals and needs, can help you not only improve, but keep you healthy for the long haul.